babobski/relative-includes/README.md

 ## Hiding panel button
 In the preferences menu you can choose to disable the panel button ( if you don't need it ).

+## Removing extension if file is SCSS/SASS
+In the preferences menu you can choose if you want to remove the file extension if the file is SCSS or SASS (enabled by default).

 ## Key bindings
 Both actions are available as key binging `preferences > key bindings > relative..`